-We aim to promote the use of big data and innovative methods to improve social, economic and environmental well-being in cities.
+UBDC is a research centre and national data service based at the University of Glasgow.
+We promote the use of big data and innovative research methods to improve social, economic and environmental well-being in cities.

 UBDC has been jointly funded by the UKRI-ESRC and the University of Glasgow since 2014.